chros73/rtorrent-wiki/RPC-Migration-0.9.md

 Introduction
 ------------

-As of rTorrent-0.9.0 a large number of commands have had their names changed and all now require a target.
+As of rTorrent ``0.9.0`` a large number of commands have had their names changed and all now require a target.
 The old command names and behavior were replaced with aliases and marked for deprecation.

-Current master branch and future 0.10+ releases has removed the deprecated aliases.
+Deprecated aliases are **not** added when you pass rTorrent ``0.9.6`` the options ``-D -I`` on startup.
+Note that in versions below ``0.9.6`` these options behave differently.

 Example
 -------